-The choice of who are the beneficiaries of your trust rests with you.
-Anyone, other than the settlor of the trust, can be beneficiary.
+The choice of who are the trust beneficiaries of your trust rests with you.
+Anyone, other than a settlor of the trust, can be a beneficiary.

-Although you are entitled to the regular payments specified when you create the trust, you cannot benefit from the trust in any other way.
+You cannot benefit from the trust in any way.

-Whether or not the beneficiaries are fixed at the outset and how a beneficiary will be treated for tax and other purposes will depend on whether you have created a discretionary or an absolute trust.
+Whether or not the beneficiaries are fixed at the outset and how a beneficiary will be treated for tax and other purposes, will depend on whether you have created an absolute or discretionary trust.